SatoMichi/SE_CW_Bike_Rental_System/README.md

 Our cw2 class diagram isn't that good, or in another word, wrong.
 Don't create class/method based on it, just treat it as a reference when making class/method.
 We will need to modify it later on.

+To search for old booking, we need a list of booking but that doesn't have any connection with any use case that we need to implement.
+Therefore, I leave it unimplemented.

 ----------------------------------------------------------------------------------------------------------------------------------------
 **11/25: sato**
  - Cahged Invoice calss so that it can deal with more than one bike booked.